ge-flight-analytics/Rems/README.md

 ```r
 qry <- select(qry, "flight date", "customer id", "takeoff valid", "takeoff airport code")
 ```
-You will have to make a seperate `select` function call if you want to aggregate a field.
+You will have to make a separate `select` function call if you want to aggregate a field.
 ```r
 qry <- select(qry,
               "P301: duration from first indication of engines running to start",